enatsek/Debian-Ubuntu/KVMOnDebianUbuntu2.md

 Now you can connect VM1 and VM2 from your workstation and install them.

 ### 3.4.
 Considerations for Isolated Networks
-If a VM is in an isolated network, and if it has no connections to other # networks, it cannot connect to the internet.
+If a VM is in an isolated network, and if it has no connections to the other networks, it cannot connect to the internet.
 That means, VM1 can connect  to the internet and VM2 cannot connect to the internet.

 Actually, when we put it in an isolated network, we accepted that it won't connect to other networks.
 But we need internet to install or update applications.

 I have a not so bad solution for this situation.
 Install squid proxy to  the host, make it listen to Isolated Network IP of host (192.168.20.1),  allow all IPs to access it.
 Configure your VMs to use "apt" command  through a proxy.